Hunter Biden Didn’t Sell Any Art Until Joe Biden Was Elected President, Art Dealer Testifies

 “Let me state as clearly as I can: My father was not financially involved in my business, not as a practicing lawyer, not as a board member of Burisma.
 Not in my partnership with a Chinese private businessman.
 Not my investments at home nor abroad and certainly not as an artist,” Biden said.

-House Republicans could hold a floor vote later this week on holding Biden in contempt of congress.
+House Republicans are expected to hold a floor vote later this week on holding Biden in contempt of congress.